Reef Check’s E-News

 Inshore coral reefs like those fringing Magnetic Island are often those most visited and used by local communities for recreation.
 However, due to this level of use and their proximity to coastal development and agriculture, they are perceived to be most at risk from human impacts.

 Reef Check Australia's Inshore Monitoring Program provides a cost-effective 'early warning system' of any changes in the health of key inshore coral reefs.
-It also generates information on the sustainability of popular fish stock, such as coral trout.

 Our survey teams currently monitor 6 sites around Magnetic Island.
 We aim to expand upon the number of sites we can monitor in the inshore regions to include sites that are held as special places by their local communities.